Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Backend environment management such that I can deploy both styles without an environment file change?

+Spending some time exploring button concepts.
+I really enjoy the simple svg icon that you can click on, but I concede that it doesn't necessarily present as a button to the general user's eye.
+It's like this: somewhere along the way I stumbled across the concept of a FAB/"floating action button" which is just an icon inside a tiny-icon-holding-button.
+The advantage of this is that the button is a button with all of these button-like behaviors that are ideal for what is going on here.
+There is only one maddening issue that I'm going to document here and then let it exit my brain for a while.

+- [ ] Compare app with <https://material.angular.io/components/button/examples> and figure out why when the button is focused there are two layers of fill and one expands all the way out to a square around the FAB which is unsightly.
+This only happens on this app and is not present in the example.
+I've tried a bunch of things, but nothing seems to impact this.
+It's gonna be something in the synthetic elements or sub-elements that bootstrap or something unique to this app is interfering with.

+I am not completely sold on switching the navigation buttons around fully yet, so I'm going to play with this in a way that isn't too disruptive.
+I'll add a second row for these new buttons and then I can run two sets of navigation buttons simultaneously.
+That worked well.
+So now I've got two rows of buttons that (let's hedge with a should) both do the same thing.
+I'm seeing advantages to both and I'm still not ready to get rid of either just yet, so they'll chill for a while.
+Something like different buttons on some comics and not others is a cool thing to consider doing here.
+Anyway, I'm enjoying how fresh Angular Material feels which is probably on account of my bootstrap blinders.
+I have some other plans today, so this was never going to be a massive update but I am pleased with what I was able to get done.

+For the commit, I'm seeing some additions to the `angular.json` file that have to do with specifying this indigo-pink.css style.
+I'm going to leave those because I believe it is necessary for Angular Material in general and doesn't seem to interfere with anything I have.
+No TODO on this one, just making a note.
+It also seems worthwhile to note that a fair chunk of the updates with this commit were actually performed automatically by the setup of Angular Material itself.
+(Specifically changes to the `index.html`, `styles.scss` and as usual `app.module.ts`)

+Last thing I want to drop here is that I'm flabbergasted by what's going on with my test suites.
+Something I did yesterday with containerization complicated the node types across a couple of projects and I've needed to plug a few holes here and there.
+It's mostly fine, but for some reason all my frontend spec files (both, rather) are foreign to the IDE for some reason.
+Granted I haven't restarted in a while, so hopefully that's it but it's strange and I'm out of time but at least I fixed the busted unit test!

 ## Couldn't Have Done it Without You

 - https://stackoverflow.com/questions/63429380/how-to-serve-static-images-in-nestjs